 Why Is It Beneficial to Have an Anemometer?

-Benefits, depending on how you use your anemometer, can include safety, protection of personal property, home improvement, property management, and getting the most out of your favorite recreational activity.
+Benefits, depending on how you use your anemometer, can include safety, protection of personal property, home improvement, property management, and getting the most out of your favorite recreational activity such as finding the best wind conditions for boating or ideal wind conditions for golfing.